PABannier/sparseglm/README.md

 ![build](https://github.com/PABannier/rust-sparseglm/actions/workflows/build_doc.yml/badge.svg)

-A fast and modular coordinate descent solver for sparse generalized linear models with **convex** and **non-convex** penalties, written in Rust with Python bindings.
+A fast and modular coordinate descent solver for sparse generalized linear models with **convex** and **non-convex** penalties.

 The details of the `rust-sparseglm` solver are explored in [CITE PAPER].
-We provide theoretical guarantees of convergence.
-We extensively demonstrate the superiority of this solver over existing ones.
+It provides theoretical guarantees of convergence and extensively demonstrates the superiority of this solver over existing ones.
 A similar package written in pure Python can be found
 here: [FlashCD](https://github.com/mathurinm/flashcd).